Russ Harvey Consulting - Computer and Internet Services

 OS/2 was not as well documented as Windows and over time I developed a sub-site devoted entirely to that operating system.

 This was the first time this site was purposely dedicated to providing a resource to the public (I had no local clients running OS/2).
-It was an independent site that contained the knowledge I obtained attending sessions with much more skilled OS/2 users in government and industry as well from my researching content online.
+It was an independent site that contained the knowledge I obtained attending sessions with much more skilled OS/2 users in government and industry as well from my online research.

 Site Maintenance

-Unlike blogs which contain one-off posts, most pages on this site are regularly maintained.
+Unlike blogs and their collection of one-off posts, most pages on this site are regularly maintained.

 Rebuilding Pages

-The site is complex and contains so much information that continually-revised pages can lose their cohesion.
+This site is complex and contains so much information that pages can lose their cohesion.
 Sections within the page became isolated making that page poorly organized and the information difficult to locate.

 An example is the Identity Theft content.
-It was eventually broken into four pages:
+It was eventually broken into four pages focused on:

 Legacy Resources